Extraterrestrial life: Recent history

+By the 21st century, it was accepted that multicellular life in the Solar System can only exist on Earth, but the interest in extraterrestrial life increased regardless.
+This is a result of the advances in several sciences.
+The knowledge of planetary habitability allows to consider on scientific terms the likelihood of finding life at each specific celestial body, as it is known which features are beneficial and harmful for life.
+Astronomy and telescopes also improved to the point exoplanets can be confirmed and even studied, increasing the number of search places.
+Life may still exist elsewhere in the Solar System in unicellular form, but the advances in spacecraft allow to send robots to study samples in situ, with tools of growing complexity and reliability.
+Although no extraterrestrial life has been found and life may still be just a rarity from Earth, there are scientific reasons to suspect that it can exist elsewhere, and technological advances that may detect it if it does.

 Many scientists are optimistic about the chances of finding alien life.
 In the words of SETI's Frank Drake, "All we know for sure is that the sky is not littered with powerful microwave transmitters".
 Drake noted that it is entirely possible that advanced technology results in communication being carried out in some way other than conventional radio transmission.
 At the same time, the data returned by space probes, and giant strides in detection methods, have allowed science to begin delineating habitability criteria on other worlds, and to confirm that at least other planets are plentiful, though aliens remain a question mark.
 The Wow! signal, detected in 1977 by a SETI project, remains a subject of speculative debate.